 - Identify the dog that bit you.
-If you know the dog breed, size, and appearance, that information can help.
+If you know the dog's breed, size, and appearance, that information can help.
 Most importantly, identify the owner of the dog.
 This is critical.
 A dog bite personal injury claim is typically filed against the homeowner's insurance policy of the dog owner.
 If possible, the information you should obtain will include the owner's name, address, phone number, and e-mail address.

 - Track down any witnesses to the attack and get their contact information.
 In filing your claim, witness statements can help establish the facts of your case.
 You want to avoid a messy he-said-she-said style of accusation if possible.

 - Photograph any wounds or bruises.
-Pictures can help establish the extent of your injuries at the time of the attack.
+Pictures can help establish the extent of your injuries at the attack.
 Please also photograph any ripped, torn, or bloodied clothing.

 - Contact Local Animal Control (Rocklin, Sacramento, Roseville) to report the incident.
 Animal control will ask you to file an incident report to investigate further.

 - Contact an experienced Rocklin dog bite lawyer to schedule a free consultation.
 During the meeting, a lawyer will typically sit down with you to discuss the facts of your potential case, including the scope of your injuries, whether anyone saw the attack, and if you have the dog owner's contact information.
-If moving forward makes sense to both you and the lawyer, a dog bite injury claim can be filed to recover compensation for your injuries and other losses.
+If moving forward makes sense to you and the lawyer, a dog bite injury claim can be filed to recover compensation for your injuries and other losses.

-A dog attack can leave both physical and emotional scars that may take weeks or months to heal, if ever.
+A dog attack can leave both physical and emotional scars that may take weeks or months to heal.
 This is why you are legally allowed to pursue a dog bite injury claim against the owner and seek a recovery financially for medical bills, lost wages, and other pain and suffering.